hashicorp/terraform-provider-tfe/examples/workspaces_variables/README.md

 This configuration provides an example of how to manage Terraform Cloud / Enterprise workspaces and the variables set on those workspaces using the `tfe` provider.

 There are two configurations supplied in this example.
 The `manager` configuration uses the `tfe` provider to create workspaces and variables.
 The `managed` configuration is the configuration that will be associated with the workspaces being created.
 This `managed` workspace represents what would do the actual deployment of the resources of interest, which could represent environments (dev/test/prod), customers, and so on.
-The usecase is for any configuration that needs to be deployed where the only difference is the variables supplied.
+The use case is for any configuration that needs to be deployed where the only difference is the variables supplied.

 ### Initial setup and information gathering